 Property owners may not realize that selling their investment requires just as much diligence as the original acquisition.
 Most sellers want to walk away from the property with no further obligations or liabilities.
 However, there may be negotiating points that can tie up the investor’s property for years, resulting in costly litigation without any ability to sell or leaving the investor on the hook long after the sale.

 A seller must be vigilant in negotiating everything including:

 - Purchase price

 - The deposit

 - Damage and destruction consequences

 - Indemnification clause

 When it is time to liquidate your real estate investment, count on Lerman Law Partners to get it right from beginning to end.
 Contact us today.
-We have offices throughout California in San Rafael, San Francisco, Santa Clara and Los Angeles.
+We have offices throughout California in San Rafael and San Francisco.